sandervanbree/braintime/README.md

 For TGMs, you may opt to perform the periodicity analysis over either the 2 dimensional matrix itself, or its autocorrelation map.
 Not sure what is better?
 Check out "[should I perform bt_quantify over the TGM itself, or its autocorrelation map?](#should-i-perform-bt_quantify-over-the-tgm-itself-or-its-autocorrelation-map)".

 You also need to specify a range of periodicity frequencies.
 At which rate do you expect periodic patterns in classifier performance to arise?
 Finally, you can choose a reference dimension.
-If you choose ```Matlab refdimension = clocktime```
+If you choose ```cfg.refdimension = clocktime```, periodicity in classifier performance will be displayed as a function of cycles per seconds (Hz).
+Alternatively, if you are quantifying brain time warped data, ```cfg.refdimension = clocktime``` is more appropriate.
+This references the peroidicity as a function of cycles per second, *normalized* to that participants' warping frequency.

+> :bulb: Let's say you warp a participant's data to 11 Hz.
+Then with ```cfg.refdimension = clocktime```, a peak at the warping frequency will be at 11 Hz, but with ```cfg.refdimension = clocktime``` it will show up at 1 Hz, as the frequencies are normalized to the warped frequency (11/11 = 1).

 ## Toolbox considerations